AndunHH/Dew-Point-Ventilation-Zigbee/README.md

 2. Relative humidity in percent
 3. The dew point temperature in °C, which serves as a measure of the absolute humidity.
 4. Evaluation of the conditions.
 This indicates whether ventilation makes sense or why it does not.

+Internally, each measured value is averaged over 8 single measurements.
+The number of valid measurements in the FIFO is shown in the display in the second line, if the value is NOT equal to 8.
+Therefore, during initialization, a zero is shown here.
+Also a smaller value is shown here, if you have connection problems with the sensor.

 ![Overview of the measurement data](images/measurment-display.svg)